opendocsg/slw-judgments-backfill/2015_SGHCR_20/report.md

 18     Third, the risk of dissipation of assets by the judgment debtor (in this case, the 1st Defendant) should a stay pending appeal be granted.

 19     Mr Leong pointed out that there has been some record of dishonesty on the part of the 1st Defendant.
-In _PT Sariwiguna Binasentosa v Sindo Damai Shipping Ltd and others_ [2015] SGHC 195,
+In _PT Sariwiguna Binasentosa v Sindo Damai Shipping Ltd and others_ <span class="citation">[2015] SGHC 195</span>,

 Choo J made a finding (at [17]) about the 1st Defendant’s dishonesty.
 While Choo J had emphasised (at [18]) that the finding on dishonesty did not go towards showing an inclination to dissipate assets,